Blue Lagoon Café opening hours:

-The National Stone Centre also has an amazing new Cafe on site; Blue Lagoon.
+The National Stone Centre has an amazing café on site; Blue Lagoon.

 When walking the High Peak Trail, why not treat yourself, call in and try a delicious freshly baked home-made fruit or cheese scone (especially the cheese!) and a proper English pot of tea.